phamtec/dsurf/README.md

 ## Progress

-Takes a JSON file and just draws it all in one big go with no layout.
+Takes a JSON file and just draws it all in one big go.

 ## Current Focus

-Layout engine.
+Layout engine knows about text sizes.

 ## References